-The board considers that, in preparing the consolidated and separate annual financial statements, the most appropriate accounting policies have been consistently applied and supported by reasonable and prudent with IFRS.
+The board considers that, in preparing the consolidated and separate annual financial statements, the most appropriate accounting policies have been consistently applied and supported by reasonable and prudent judgements and estimates in line with IFRS.
 The directors are satisfied that the annual financial statements of the group and company fairly present the results of operations and their cash flows for the year ended 30 June 2023, and the financial position at 30 June 2023.
+The directors are also satisfied that